Narrator is a screen-reading app built into Windows 10.

 Narrator also has a navigation and reading mode called Scan Mode.
 Use it to get around Windows 10 using just the up and down arrows on your keyboard.
 You can also use a braille display to navigate your PC and read text.

-This tutorial will show you how to turn on or off sending additional diagnostic and performance data about Narrator to Microsoft for your account in Windows 10.
+This tutorial will show you how to change the Narrator modifier key for your account in Windows 10.